 Filing a VSSR Claim After an Ohio Work Injury

 To receive a VSSR award, it is necessary to file a claim separate from the typical benefits claim.
-Injured workers have two years from the date of the injury to file a VSSR claim.
-Once the claim is filed, the Ohio Bureau of Workers’ Compensation (BWC) will begin an investigation through its safety violations investigation unit (SVIU).
+Injured workers have two years from the injury to file a VSSR claim.
+Once the claim is filed, the Ohio Bureau of Workers’ Compensation (BWC) will investigate through its safety violations investigation unit (SVIU).
 The SVIU will notify all parties involved and complete a thorough investigation.
-After that, a hearing will be held to determine whether or not the employee is eligible for a VSSR award.
+After that, a hearing will be held to determine whether the employee is eligible for a VSSR award.

 What Compensation Is Available in a VSSR Claim?

 Compensation in a VSSR case is intended not only to aid the injured worker but also to punish the employer for its failure to follow state regulations.
 If an injured worker successfully pursues a VSSR claim, the Industrial Commission will award the employee an additional percentage (between 15 and 50 percent) of the maximum weekly compensation for the injury.
 This means, for example, that if a worker is receiving temporary total compensation for an injury and is awarded 30 percent VSSR, he would also receive an additional payment of his weekly temporary total payment times 30 percent.